 - 2 tablespoons butter (unsalted)

 - 2 to 3 tablespoons sugar (depending on fruit chosen and how sweet it is)

 - Generous pinch of salt

-7. Place in middle of oven and cook until an instant-read thermometer registers 145 degrees in the thickest spot- about 45 minutes.
+Place in the middle of the oven and cook until an instant-read thermometer registers 145 degrees in the thickest spot- about 45 minutes.

 Note: Strawberry and blackberry gastriques are also delicious with this.